ugoproto/ugo_py_doc/docs/Tidy_Data_in_Python.md

 eyes = pd.read_csv('eyes.csv')
 ```

+## 2, Tidy vs. Messy Data

 What exactly marks the difference between tidy data and messy data?
 It is not only how organized and intuitive the datasets look to our human eyes, but also how easily and efficiently they can be processed by computers.
 In his seminal paper [Tidy Data](https://www.jstatsoft.org/article/view/v059i10), Hadley Wickham proposed three standards for tidy data:

 1. Each variable forms a column
 2. Each observation forms a row
 3. Each type of observation forms a unit.

 To get started, execute `messy` in the shell.
 This dataset, which appears in Wickham's paper, shows the number of people who choose either of two treatments in a hospital.
 Observe its structure in comparison with Wickham's rules.
 This dataset is *messy* because it violates rule 2: it combines Treatment A and Treatment B, two distinct observations, in a single row.

 ```python
 print(messy.head())